Elsayed91/easy_ge/README.md

 Easy G.E is not possible without the fantastic work done by the Great Expectations team.
 A huge thank you to them for making data quality expectations a reality!

+## Known Issues

+### Issue with jsonschema in Python 3.10

+There is a known issue with the `jsonschema` package when running this project in Python 3.10.
+This may cause an error when trying to validate the configuration file against the JSON schema.

+**Workaround:**

+We recommend using a virtual environment

 ## Contribution & Support